ShatrovOA/dtFFT/docs/usage.rst

      - :f:type:`dtfft_platform_t`
      - ``DTFFT_PLATFORM_HOST``
      - ✓
      - Execution platform (HOST / CUDA).
 Available only when built with CUDA.
-When ``dtFFT`` is built with CUDA support, user
+When ``dtFFT`` is built with CUDA support, users can create either HOST or CUDA plans.
    * - ``stream``
      - :f:type:`dtfft_stream_t`
      - (internal)